rweather/UE1-TTL/README.md

 For example, if your LED is rated for 1.9V and 10mA, then RLED should be at least (5 - 1.9) / 0.01 = 310 ohms.
 A 330 ohm resistor will do.
 I recommend using LED's with 2mA or less current rating to avoid putting too much strain on the TTL logic outputs.
+I used 2mA LED's and RLED = 1800 ohms.

 The IC's are listed as 74LS series, but you can use 74HC series instead.
 Use the same series for all chips.